-- "deb" Each line (ignoring comments and blank lines) will have either a "deb" or "deb-src" to describe either a binary or source package respectively.
-We shall only be dealing with binary packages, source packages are not often used. ".deb" is the standard file extension for a Debian package. - URI A URI (or URL if you prefer) specifies where such packages may be found, and will generally specify a method (such as via HTTP, FTP, or locally available on a CD-ROM or elsewhere in the filesystem), and usually a host for network-oriented access methods.
+A URI (or URL if you prefer) specifies where such packages may be found, and will generally specify a method (such as via HTTP, FTP, or locally available on a CD-ROM or elsewhere in the filesystem), and usually a host for network-oriented access methods.
 In our particular entry, we also specified an optional port number, since the default port number for HTTP is port 80.
-We also needed to say where on the server the Ubuntu "archive" can be found; typically this will be /ubuntu, but that is not a requirement. - release This basically specifies the version of Ubuntu we are interested in installing.
+We also needed to say where on the server the Ubuntu "archive" can be found; typically this will be /ubuntu, but that is not a requirement.